John Weil papers

 In 1966, John Weil cofounded a software company called Systems Associates, Inc. He served as its president and later as the chairman of the board when SAI became a publically traded company in 1983.
 SAI made and sold hardware and software to hospitals and clinics.
 The company's system, SAINT, was one of the most widely respected medical software systems.
 SAI was bought by American Express Information Services in 1987.

 16 Linear Feet

-The collection is arranged in nine series, some of which are divided into subseries.
+The collection is arranged in seven series, some of which are divided into subseries.
+The nine series are: Address Books (2000-2004), Calendar Planners, Christ Episcopal Church, Genealogical Notes, Journals, Miscellaneous and Systems Associates, Incorporated.
 These series are arranged alphabetically by series title.

 - Weil, John William--journals.